Chapter 14: Standards & Guidelines

 2. Develop additional statements respecting specific concerns and publish these statements when the endorsed or adopted ACRL statement does not address these concerns.

-All requests from organizations or accrediting bodies needing help or cooperation in establishing standards or guidelines for academic libraries in their areas of concern, or needing help or cooperation in related activities, shall be forwarded by the ACRL Board or ACRL Executive Director to the SAC chair.
-If for any reason the chair is unavailable for a period of time, he or she designates the vice-chair or another SAC member to conduct necessary business.
+All requests from organizations or accrediting bodies needing help or cooperation in establishing standards or guidelines for academic libraries in their areas of concern, or needing help or cooperation in related activities, shall be forwarded by the ACRL Board or ACRL Executive Director to the SC chair.
+If for any reason the chair is unavailable for a period of time, he or she designates the vice-chair or another SC member to conduct necessary business.
 Such requests go to that person during the designated period.

-If the request does not require an immediate answer, the chair or designee responds that the matter will be discussed at the next SAC meeting or online, and a response can be expected following that discussion.
+If the request does not require an immediate answer, the chair or designee responds that the matter will be discussed at the next SC meeting or online, and a response can be expected following that discussion.

 Upon final approval by the ACRL Board, the ACRL Executive Director arranges for the distribution of all new or revised ACRL standards to each of the members of the Council for Higher Education Accreditation.